-If you’re working in the ecommerce space in 2021, you’ll need your website to look top-notch.
+If you’re working in the eCommerce space in 2022, you’ll need your website to look top-notch.
 Its design can have an impact on everything, from how many people trust your business to how many sales you make.
 In this article, we’re going to talk about how you can optimize your web design to convince more people to invest in your products or services.

 Let’s dive in.